 Now, I still refuse to do pro manicures.
 I’ve gotten at least a dozen in the past few years and from dirt cheap to breathtakingly expensive, they’ve all sucked.
 I’ve never met a cheap lipstick I didn’t love, including the $2 jobbers from Target.
-I use grocery store olive oil as my cleanser when I haul out my wildly expensive Clairsonic Mia, and I’m proud of it.
+I use drug store wipes to prep my face for my wildly expensive Clairsonic Mia, and I’m proud of it.
 There are so many beauty bargains out there and I seek them whenever I can, but I’m amazed and aggravated to find that many products, tools, and services are actually worth the extra cash.

 Of course, this all assumes that you are a woman who wears blush or wants to straighten her hair.
 Plenty of women go completely natural, and that route is an undeniably fabulous one.
 After all, it could be argued that even a $2 lipstick feeds the manufactured discontent machine.
-But I’m curious to hear from those of you who chose to consume beauty products and services.
-Have you found that, in many cases, spending more yields better results?
-Any cases in which cheaper is better?
-By all means, share!
+But for those of us who tweak our looks with fancy lady equipment, I’d wager the majority have grudgingly found spendier options to be spendier for a reason.

 *This post originally appeared on The Frisky.